gzoreslav/time-pace-speed/README.md

 # time-pace-speed
 Simple calculation of duration, speed, pace and other values for sport competitions

+## Welcome

+Package is in development state.
+Feel free to open pull request and/or propouse new features, bug-fixing, etc. It's under MIT license.

 ## Installation

     $ npm install time-pace-speed